KSEHano/BSc-Thesis/Thesis.md

 TER is a little bit different from the other metrics in that it  calculates the edit rate and not the similarities or matches between  hypothesis and reference.
 The variations of TER, HTER and TERp, try to  improve on TER to give a more accurate editing cost.
 They are both more  costly than TER because they rely on more resources.
 HTER is especially  costly as it requires human labour.
 TER and its variants are closer to  human evaluation but a little more costly than BLEU.

+Beside these different quality evaluation metrics there is another field for translation quality control that is *quality estimation*.
+Quality estimation has to goal to give an estimation of any given sentence without a reference translation [@QE].
+Other than the metrics it is supposed to have a more accurate estimation on a sentence level than quality evaluation matrices.
+It needs of course some way to compare a translation to.
+Most quality estimation is done as a supervised learning task that need to be trained on a high number of sentence pairs in different languages with an human evaluation of there quality [@QE].
+One of the more well known quality estimation tools is QuEst [@Quest].
+Some of the important uses of QuEst are: Giving an estimation of the editing time, selecting the best translation of some alternatives, deciding if a segment need revising and estimating if the segment can be used for the training of a segment [@Quest].
+QuEst needs a lot of different resources, other than the metrics that need only the reference translations and some other resources.
+Most notable a big training corpus and language models for each language.
+There are two parts of the QuEst algorithm the feature extractor that finds relevant features for the quality estimation and the machine learning part.
+The feature extractor finds MT system independent "black-box" features that try to measure complexity, fluency and adequacy.
+"Glass-box" models show the confidence of a certain MT system.
+The machine learning part of the algorithm then uses the extracted features to build the quality estimation by tuning hyper-parameters and selecting relevant features.
+Quality estimation like QuEst can provide better correlation to human judgment than the metrics [@QE].
+The biggest problem of quality estimation seems to be the need for many resources and a complicated code.
+Other than the metrics that provide a result fast and with minimal resources QuEst and other quality estimation algorithms that have to extract the features and train the model.

 Despite the development of arguably better metrics, BLEU is still in  use.
 For one every metric compares itself at least to BLEU to how how  they improve the score.
 All the metrics I mentioned above prove there  merit by comparing themselves to BLEU.
 When studying metrics BLEU is  still used as a baseline.
 Another use of BLEU is in studies that test  the quality of MT systems.
 Here BLEU is used because it does not require many resources and is language independent. @Post used BLEU to compare a customized statistical MT (SMT) system with a neural MT (NMT) system  Microsoft translator Hub (MTH) and DeepL respectively.
 They evaluated  the results with BLEU and after that compared that to human evaluation.
 They found out that the NMT is better than the SMT but that while BLEU  judges the NMT to be better it also underestimates the NMT.

 Similarly another study examined the quality of Google Translate  [@legal].
 They translated legal text from English to Croatian and  evaluate the quality with BLEU with up to three references.
 Like the  study above they confirm their results with a human evaluation.
 They  come to the conclusion that BLEU correlates better with human judgment  if it has more references.
 Human evaluation while more time consuming is still valued as more accurate and despite the high subjectivity has a  good inter judge correlation.